 Transitional Care That Works

 The period immediately following discharge — particularly after rehabilitation — is one of the most fragile points in a patient’s care journey.
+New functional limitations, medication changes, caregiver strain, financial stress, housing or social instability, and fragmented follow-up often converge within a compressed transition window.

-Presidium Health delivers structured transitional care services that bring clarity, accountability, and continuity to this high-risk period —
+Presidium Health delivers structured transitional care services that bring clarity, accountability, and continuity to this high-risk period — integrating clinical coordination with real-world social determinants of health to support stable recovery across settings.

 What Is Transitional Care?

-Transitional care refers to coordinated clinical and operational services that support individuals as they move between care settings —
+Transitional care refers to coordinated clinical and operational services that support individuals as they move between care settings — particularly when medical, functional, or social risks increase.

 Transitions may include: